 If the nature of your role requires you to be employed on term time only working, you will be required to work term time weeks including INSET days.
-The number of weeks and term time hours you are contracted to work per week exclusive of meal breaks are as specified in form TOE.
+The number of weeks and term time hours you are contracted to work per week exclusive of meal breaks are as specified in form ToE1.

 Please note - if you work term time weeks only, the contracted hours shown on your ToE1 will be your actual weekly working hours (inclusive of paid holidays), averaged over the year, to enable you to receive equal salary payments throughout the year.
 A 4% allowance on basic pay will be paid to recognise the term time nature of the work.
-This allowance is only payable to staff who work term time in schools or where the nature of the work is restricted to term time only.
+This allowance is only payable to staff where the nature of the work is restricted to term time only.
 The 4% will be included in pay calculations for the purposes of sickness and annual leave.